3dem/relion-documents/source/STA_tutorial/CtfRefine.rst

 :Refine scale per tomogram?: No

-On the :guitab:`Aberrations` tab set:

-:Refine odd aberrations?: Yes
-:Order of odd aberrations: 3

-:Refine even aberrations?: Yes
-:Order of even aberrations: 4

 On the :guitab:`Running` tab, set:

 :Number of MPI procs:: 5
-:Number of threads:: 112
+:Number of threads:: 20

-With these running parameters, the process should take around 10 minutes to finish.
+With these parameters, the job should take around 10 minutes to run.

 Analysing the results
 ---------------------

-If you check the output folder ``CtfRefineTomo/job013`` you will find new ``tomograms.star`` and ``particles.star`` files with the refined CTF, scale and Zernike aberrations.
-To assess the result, it is recommended to run a new :jobtype:`Reconstruct particle` job, with FSC estimation, using the new parameters.
-Note this reference map will also be used as input for the next :jobtype:`Bayesian polishing` run.
-Compared to the previous FSC estimation, we should observe a slight improvement in the middle and high frequency ranges.
+The output folder ``CtfRefine/job038`` contains a new ``tomograms.star`` file with the refined parameters.
+To assess the result, run new :jobtype:`Reconstruct particle` and :jobtype:`Post-processing` jobs using the generated ``CtfRefine/job038/optimisation_set.star`` file.
+In our workspace, we see a slight improvement in the resolution to 3.87Å.

+These reference map and postprocess files will also be used as inputs for the next :jobtype:`Bayesian polishing` run.

 .. |optimisation_set| replace:: :ref:`optimisation set <sec_sta_optimisation_set>`